 Oh boy…definitely not enough space here for that and it’s well documented that the industry has been turned upside down and inside out (also my perspective is more like the last two decades!).
 But I did wax philosophical about this at last year’s The Next Web Music Summit.

 WHERE DO YOU SEE THE MUSIC PUBLISHING INDUSTRY TEN YEARS FROM NOW?

 I think making predictions in our industry is likely fruitless but expect to see more innovation and more artists and songwriters leading their own careers and more balancing in the overall power structure.

-We’re technology focused and some might say obsessed.
+We’re technology-focused and some might say obsessed.
 We’re never going to be satisfied that we’re done - there’s always more to do and improvements to make in our systems, how we’re explaining what we do to our potential and existing clients and how we’re supporting one another as a team.
-Our leadership team supports us taking risks, trying new things, making mistakes and learning from them.
+Our leadership team supports us in taking risks, trying new things, making mistakes, and learning from them.
 We care about songs and how they’re crafted and protected.
 It’s really wonderful.

 Learn, study, ask questions, think, connect with your community, stumble, iterate, be kind, be humble.